 Walk It Out: The Radical Result of Living God’s Word One Step at a Time is a resource that teaches women how walking out the mandates of Scripture will allow God to spark passion and mission within them.
 Goyer teaches women, of all ages, how to:

-- do the work that God intended you to do
+- Do the work that God has given you to do

 This book is for women: